ajgreyling/vlinder/README.md

 #### Database API in Hetu Scripts

 Vlinder exposes a database API to Hetu scripts, allowing `.ht` files to interact with the SQLite database.
+Database functions are **automatically registered** in the Hetu interpreter during app initialization and are available in all `.ht` files (actions.ht, workflows.ht, rules.ht, etc.).

-Database operations are queued during script execution and processed asynchronously by `ActionHandler` after action completion.
+**Important:** Database operations use an **async queue pattern** - they are queued during script execution and processed asynchronously by `ActionHandler` after action completion.

 **Available Database Functions:**

+All database functions are registered automatically and available in Hetu scripts:

 ```hetu
 // Raw SQL execution (INSERT, UPDATE, DELETE)